miquelramirez/miquelramirez.github.io/_posts/2017-08-31-i-finally-gave-up.markdown

 ---
 layout: post
 title: I Finally Gave Up
+category: General

+excerpt: Announced this site to the world.
 ---

 After resisting for over 10 years the urging of many, including my dear former